Generation of minimum energy entangled states: The zero-temperature thermalization approach

 From the mathematical point of view, the parameter $V_S$ can assume any positive value.
 However, absolute zero temperature is never physically attainable.
 Therefore, $V_S$ must be high enough so that, for a sufficiently low temperature, the energy gap between the ground state and the excited states is high enough to make good the zero-temperature approximation.
 In particular, with this Hamiltonian one also has to consider the high-degeneration of the excited level.
 In the thermal state, the population ratio between the ground state and the degenerate excited level is

-where $\beta=1/\prt{k_B T}$ is the inverse temperature, $k_B$ is the Boltzmann constant, and $T$ is the temperature of the bath.
+where $\beta=1/\prt{k_B T}$, $k_B$ is the Boltzmann constant, and $T$ is the temperature of the bath.
 Therefore, the larger the subsystems $A$ and $B$ are the higher $V_S$ has to be in order to make the above ratio sufficiently small, consistently with the zero-temperature approximation.

 The Hamiltonian of Eq.~\eqref{eq:AlternativeHamiltonian} can be improved by considering that $\stMin$ has not all the components in the bare basis, but only $N_A$ components.
 For simplicity, let us consider that $A_0=B_0=0$ and $A_1,B_1 > 0$.
 Then, one could use the following interaction term: